-Prerequisites: Math 1010 with a C or better, ACT math score 23 or higher, or appropriate placement test score.
-Prerequisite score or class must have been completed within the last two years or you must (re)take placement test.
+Prerequisite: MATH 1010 (or equivalent) with a C or better, ACT Math score 23 or higher (or equivalent), or appropriate placement test score.
+Prerequisite score or class must have been completed within the last two years or student must (re-)take placement test.